Bhagyashree9402/4th_Assignment/README.md

 - Final score displays on the screen.
 - User can enter his/her initials to store the score.
 - Also displays high score stored in the local storage.
+- User can clear the highscore and goback to the start the quiz again.